Henry Hill (Medal of Honor)

-Henry Hill (April 7, 1843 – August 2, 1908) was a soldier in the United States Army during the American Civil War.
-He received the Medal of Honor.
+Henry Hill (July 4, 1843 – August 2, 1909) was a soldier in the Union Army during the American Civil War.
+He received the Medal of Honor on September 23, 1897.

 Biography

-Hill was born on April 17, 1843 in Schuylkill County, Pennsylvania.
+Hill was born on July 4, 1843, in Schuylkill County, Pennsylvania, to John and Susan (Woomer) Hill.
+Married Sarah A. nee Hehn on December 23, 1866, and was the father of ten children.

-On May 6, 1864, as a Corporal of Company C, 50th Pennsylvania Volunteer Infantry during the Battle of the Wilderness, Hill "refused to retreat and instead advanced inspiring his men and the regiment to recapture their position.
+On May 6, 1864, as a corporal of Company C, 50th Pennsylvania Volunteer Infantry during the Battle of the Wilderness, Hill "refused to retreat and instead advanced inspiring his men and the regiment to recapture their position."
+Enlisted as a private on August 14, 1861, and discharged on July 30, 1865.
+Promoted to sergeant on March 20, 1865.
+Among the battles in which he participated in were: battles of Shenandoah Valley, Spottsylvania, Beufort, Cold Run, Chantilly, Antietam, Fredericksburg, Wilderness and Cold Harbor.
+Wounded at Cold Harbor.

-Hill died on August 2, 1908, and was buried in Greenwood Cemetery, in Boonton, New Jersey.
+Hill died on August 2, 1909, and was buried in Schuylkill Haven Union Cemetery, in Schuylkill Haven, Pennsylvania, on August 5, 1909.